A Comparative Analysis between Unbiased Exponential Resummation and Taylor Expansion in Finite-Density QCD with a new phasefactor for Isospin: Overlap problem and its severity

+\hs In this section, we give a brief introduction to the overlap problem that becomes predominant in computations involving real $\muI$.
+Despite the abscence of sign problem in $\muI$, the calculations experience a genuine breakdown beyond a finite radius of convergence $\rho$.

-\hs As mentioned before, the lattice QCD computations for finite isospin chemical potential $\muI$ does not suffer from a sign problem.
-As a result, it is important to investigate the overlap problem, which may be one of the many possible reasons for the breakdown of unbiased exponential resummation starting from some threshold value of finite $\muI$ along the real $\muI$ axis.
-This problem arises when the distribution or sample comprising values of the ratio of fermion determinants i.e. $\frac{\det \M(\muI)}{det \M(0)}$ becomes heavily tailed which causes Monte-Carlo importance sampling ineffective.
-One comes across this ratio while reweighting the integrand of the path integral formulation of $Z$ in Eqn.\,\eqref{eq:partition function}.
-Being a function of individual gauge configurations, every gauge configuration in the ensemble yields a value of this ratio.
-In the light of exponential resummation, this ratio for a gauge configuration $U$ can be cast in an exponential form as follows:
+While generating an ensemble of fermion and gauge field configurations at finite $\muI$ based on extrapolations from the ensemble generated at $\muI=0$, this problem arises when the distribution or sample comprising the ratio of fermion determinants at finite $\muI$ to zero $\muI$ i.e. $\det \M(\muI)/\det \M(0)$ becomes heavily tailed.
+This large tail of the distribution causes Monte-Carlo importance sampling ineffective, and renders reweighting approach inefficient in this limit.
+One comes across this ratio while reweighting the integrand of the path integral given in Eqn.\,\eqref{eq:partition function}, and this ratio assumes different values for different gauge configuration ensembles.
+In the realm of reweighting and exponential resummation where $\left|\muI\right| < \rho$, this ratio for a gauge configuration $U$ can be expressed as

-The above exponential representation of the ratio in Eqn.\,\eqref{eq:reweighting} is only possible because the fermion determinant at a finite $\muI$ is positive definite for every gauge configuration $U$.
-With a fixed positive sign, the distribution formed from the values of this ratio from different configurations gives an idea about the extent of the overlap problem.
-More precisely, the severity of this problem is characterised by the tail of the distribution.
-A heavy tailed distribution\footnote{These distributions have large sample variance and often the sample mean is drastically different from the population mean.} is characterised by values which are highly apart from the distribution mean, manifesting with appreciable probability and this trait tends to change the sample statistics by a large extent.
-Although standard deviation can prove to be a reliable estimate characterising the heavy tail, a better quantitative measure is kurtosis $\kappa$ which is defined to be the standardised fourth order central moment.
+The volume and temperature dependence of fermion determinant have been suppressed in the above Eqn.\eqref{eq:reweighting}, for the given gauge configuration $U$.
+These values of the above ratio for a given $\muI$ and for all such $U$ in the ensemble constitute the working sample or distribution and its tail characterises the magnitude and extent of overlap problem.
+A heavily tailed distribution\footnote{These distributions have large sample variance and often the sample mean is drastically different from the population mean.} will have greater extent of overlap problem.
+This is because in these distributions, the values radically different from the distribution mean, manifest with appreciable probability and this trait tends to change the sample statistics by a large extent.
+Although standard deviation can prove to be a reliable estimate characterising the heavy tail, a better quantitative measure is kurtosis $\kappa$ which is the standardised fourth order central moment.
 For a total of $N$ gauge field configurations, this is represented by: